JimberSoftware/docs/company/groups/groups.md

 ### Group Details

-Access the details of a specific group by selecting the corresponding row within the table (avoid clicking on the buttons at the end).
+Access the details of a specific group by clicking on the corresponding strip within the table.
 This will reveal the network rules associated with the chosen group, along with the devices that fall under this group's purview.

 ![group_details.png](./screenshots/group_details.png ':size=800')